LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Playing LambdaHack
 ==================

+The following blurb is a copy of the game intro screen.

 LambdaHack is a small dungeon crawler illustrating the roguelike game engine of the same name.
 Playing the game involves exploring spooky dungeons, alone or in a party of fearless explorers, avoiding and setting up ambushes,